- New Employee

 Hi everyone,

 Please join me in welcoming our newest team member, [employee name].
-[Employee name] will be joining us next [Start date] as the [Job title] and taking over our [job position].
+[Employee name] will be starting with us on [Start date] as the [Job title] and will be taking over our [job position].

-[Employee name] is a [academic/schooling background] student and working to earn an Associate Degree in [major].
-His target date for completion of the course is next May.
+[Employee name] is pursuing an Associate Degree in [major], with an expected completion date of next May.

-Nancy Newcomer will be training [employee name], and I’m sure you’ll see the two of them in the office during orientation next week – so be sure to say hi.
-If you don’t get the chance to see [employee name] throughout the week, we’ll be hosting a brief welcome coffee and donut break on Friday.
+Nancy Newcomer will be training [employee name], and you will likely see them both in the office during orientation next week, so be sure to say hi.
+If you miss [employee name] throughout the week, we’ll host a brief welcome coffee and donut break on Friday.

-[employee name] is a volunteer at our local [program], [fun fact about employee], and [fun fact about employee].
-Before beginning [academic/schooling background], [employee name] attended [academic background] and was a graduate of the [graduation year].
+[employee name] is a volunteer at our local [program], enjoys [fun fact about employee], and [another fun fact about employee].
+Before embarking on [academic/schooling background], [employee name] graduated from [academic background] in [graduation year].

 Regards,